Speakers

 Josh started tinkering with HTML, CSS, and JS back in 2007, and never stopped.
 He's worked as a software developer for orgs like Khan Academy, DigitalOcean, and Gatsby.
 He's also taught web development fundamentals at Concordia Bootcamps.

-In 2020, he went independent, creating online courses through his own custom platform, and is thrilled to have taught CSS principles to more than 14,000 JavaScript developers.
+In 2020, he went independent, creating online courses through his own custom platform, and is thrilled to have taught web development principles to more than 20,000 developers.

 Lee Robinson